 How does it work?

 A martingale collar is made with two loops.
 The larger loop is slipped onto the dog’s neck and a leash is then clipped to the D-ring on the smaller loop.
 When the dog tries to pull, the tension on the leash pulls the small loop taut, which makes the large loop smaller and tighter on the neck, thus preventing escape.
-This is quite different from choke collars that can strangle your dog – because a martingale collar will instead only tighten from the smaller loupe which is enough to prevent escape but without tightening too much.
+This is quite different from choke collars that can strangle your dog – because a martingale collar will instead mostly tighten from the smaller loupe which is enough to prevent escape but without tightening too much on the larger loop.

 Either use an existing buckle collar or form a loop from string or tape.
 Adjust it to find the size that slides comfortably over your hound’s head.
 Once on, check that it will slide off without hurting your hound’s ears.
 Now measure your hound’s neck at a mid point on the neck, or where you wish the collar to sit when in use.
 When you have these two measurements, compare them to the sizes in our size chart.
 The correct size is the one which covers both these measurements.